gunjandatta/sp-webpart/README.md

 # sp-webpart
-An example of a modern webpart for SharePoint 2013.
+An example of creating a modern webpart for SharePoint 2013, with custom properties.

+This project is referenced from this [blog post](http://dattabase.com/sharepoint-2013-modern-webpart/).